MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Design process.md

 		- Select one idea to take forward.
 		- How can you represent your idea to communicate with others?
 What is the exact problem we are solving?
 	- Test
-		- Share your idea with users for feedback: What will work?
+		- Share your idea with users for [[feedback]]: What will work?
 What won't?